estuary/flow/site/docs/concepts/web-app.md

 ![](<./webapp-images/collections-page.png>)

-**1:** Shard status indicator.
+**1:** Status indicator.
 If the collection does not contain a [derivation](./README.md#derivations), the indicator should always show green, and hover text will say "Collection."
 In the event that the server cannot be reached, the indicator will show "Unknown" status (black in light mode and white in dark mode).

   If the collection contains a derivation, the status of the derivation's primary task [shard](./advanced/shards.md) will be indicated: